Giving young people the opportunity to learn practical, rural management skills, whilst undertaking an apprenticeship in Environmental Conservation.

 They received training in a range of landscape management activities such as coppicing, woodland ecology, tree identification, Cumbrian hedge laying, dry-stone walling and using chainsaws.

 The apprentices worked alongside experienced partner organisations and volunteers.
-They became an integral part of the team, dedicated to restoring and protecting the landscape of the Rusland Horizons scheme area.
+They became an integral part of the team, dedicated to restoring and protecting the landscape of the Rusland Horizons area.

 Achievements: